elegant-scipy/elegant-scipy/markdown/ch1.markdown

 #### Broadcasting rules

-Broadcasting allows calculations between ndarrays that have differing shapes.
+Broadcasting allows calculations between ndarrays that have different shapes.
 Numpy uses broadcasting rules to make these manipulations a little easier.
-For example, if the input arrays do not have the same number of dimensions, then then an additional dimension is added to the start of the first array, with a value of 1.
-Once the two arrays have the same number of dimensions, broadcasting can only occur if the sizes of the dimensions match, or one of them is equal to 1.
+When two arrays have the same number of dimensions, broadcasting can occur if the sizes of each dimension match, or one of them is equal to 1.
+If arrays have different numbers of dimensions, then $(1,)$ is prepended to the shorter array until the numbers match, and then the standard broadcasting rules apply.

-For example, let's say we have two ndarrays, A and B:
+For example, suppose we have two ndarrays, A and B, with shapes $(5, 2)$ and
-`A.shape = (1, 2)`
-`B.shape = (2,)`
+$(2,)$.

-If we performed the operation `A * B` then broadcasting would occur.
+We define the product `A * B` using broadcasting.
-B has fewer dimension than A, so during the calculation a new dimension is prepended to B with value 1.
+B has fewer dimensions than A, so during the calculation, a new dimension is prepended to B with value 1, so B's new shape is $(1, 2)$.
-`B.shape = (1, 2)`
+Finally, where B's shape doesn't match A's, it is *multiplied* by stacking enough versions of B, giving the shape $(5, 2)$.
+This is done "virtually", without using up any additional memory.
+At this point, the product is just an element-wise multiplication, giving an output array of the same shape as A.

+Now let's say we have another array, C, of shape $(2, 5)$.
+To multiply (or add) C to B, we might try to prepend $(1,)$ to the shape of B, but in that case, we still end up with incompatible shapes: $(2, 5)$ and $(1, 2)$.
+If we want the arrays to broadcast, we have to *ap*pend a dimension to B, manually.
+Then, we end up with
-Now A and B have the same number of dimensions, so broadcasting can proceed.
+$(2, 5)$ and $(2, 1)$, and broadcasting can proceed.

-Now let's say we have another array, C:

-`C.shape = (2, 1)`
-`B.shape = (2,)`

-Now, if we were to do the operation `C * B`, a new dimension needs to be prepended to B.

-`B.shape = (1, 2)`

-However, the dimensions of the two ndarrays do not match, so broadcasting will fail.

-Let's say that we know that it is appropriate to broadcast B over C.
-We can explicitly add a new dimension to B using `np.newaxis`.
+In NumPy, we can explicitly add a new dimension to B using `np.newaxis`.
 Let's see this in our normalization by RPKM.

 Let's look at the dimensions of our arrays.